WHAT IS ELYSIUM?

 ‘And why do you think that was?’ he asked.

 ‘I’m not exactly sure.
-I just know when my father’s books found their way to me, I wanted to read them from cover to cover, even though there wasn’t much I understood back then.
+I just know that when my father’s books found their way to me, I wanted to read them from cover to cover, even though there wasn’t much I understood back then.
 More than anything, the books scribed by Virgil and Homer held a sentimental value that somehow provided me with a vague connection to my deceased father, who I could hardly remember.

 ‘Perhaps I wanted to bring something of him into my life by sharing the same thoughts he had when he read these books.
 I even memorized the lines he underlined as if they had special significance.
 Once I became very upset when I noticed he underlined the phrase, it is a wise child that knows his own father.[1]
 So what did that make me, I wondered?
 Wouldn’t it have been better if Homer said it’s a wise father that knows his son?
 I really wished he hadn’t underlined that because every time I read that it made me feel as though he was mocking me for not knowing him.’